arehmandev/TerraKube-AWS/README.md

 ## This repo is currently being tested and cleaned up.

-Welcome to Terrakube, a project of mine brought from persional passion and frustration with current Kubernetes offerings on AWS.
+Welcome to Terrakube, a project of mine brought from personal passion and frustration with current Kubernetes offerings on AWS.

 This repo is designed to equip you with everything you require to provision a Highly Available Kubernetes Cluster on AWS.
 TerraKube is completely provisioned through Terraform, cloud-config systemd units and local-exec commands.
 Certs are generated via Terraform TLS provider.